 across two displays with different resolutions.

-Another useful visual change is using darker colors to help users who are extra sensitive to light, use their device at night, or just prefer a darker color scheme.
-This browser dark mode feature should switch both the browser chrome and the web page itself to use white text on a black background, and otherwise adjust background colors to be darker.These days, dark mode has hit the mainstream: it’s supported by pretty much all operating systems, browsers, and many popular apps; many people enable it as a personal preference.
-But it was an accessibility feature long before this point.
-In operating systems it was often described as a high contrast or color filtering mode, as a way to help those with color blindness or other conditions requiring bright foreground text.
-This theme of “pioneered by accessibility” recurred for a number of other technologies, such as text-to-speech, OCR, on-screen keyboards, and voice control.
+Another useful visual change is using darker colors to help users who are extra sensitive to light, use their device at night, or who just prefer a darker color scheme.
+This browser dark mode feature should switch both the browser chrome and the web page itself to use white text on a black background, and otherwise adjust background colors to be darker.These days, dark mode has hit the mainstream.
+It’s supported by pretty much all operating systems, browsers, and popular apps, and many people enable it as a personal preference.
+But it was an accessibility feature, often called high contrast or color filtering mode, long before then.
+Many other technologies, including text-to-speech, optical character recognition, on-screen keyboards, and voice control were also pioneered by accessibility engineers before becoming widely used.

 We’ll trigger dark mode in the event loop with